Association Cockpit - VC

 Safety-critical arguments of the Cockpit Association

 The VC warned urgently of the safety risks associated with such a relaxation.
-In various committee meetings, the VC pointed out that the fragmentation of global training quality could jeopardize flight safety in the long term.
-According to the VC, maintaining high standards is non-negotiable and crucial to the integrity of pilot training worldwide.
+In various committee meetings, the VC pointed out that the fragmentation of global quality could jeopardize flight safety in the long term.
+According to the VC, maintaining high standards is non-negotiable and crucial to the integrity of worldwide.

 Milestone for international cooperation